Time-varying double-peaked emission lines following the sudden ignition of the dormant galactic nucleus AT2017bcc: Introduction

 \section{Introduction}

 It is now established that most galaxies host a central supermassive black hole (SMBH) \citep{Magorrian1998,Kormendy2013}.
 Accretion onto the SMBH can allow a galactic nucleus to outshine its host.
-Flickering like candles, these active galactic nuclei (AGN) vary in luminosity over time as the rate of their accretion changes.
+Flickering like candles, these active galactic nuclei (AGN) vary in luminosity over time typically at the level of a few tenths of a magnitude as the rate of their accretion changes.
 This emission illuminates gas hundreds of light years from the SMBH, producing narrow-line spectral features.
 In some AGN, Doppler-broadened emission is also visible, arising from fast-moving gas surrounding the central accretion disc.
 In the optical, this is mainly visible in the Balmer lines.
 While almost all AGN show variable luminosity and narrow-line emission, they are categorised based on whether the broad-line region is visible.
 Type I AGN show both broad- and narrow-line features, while Type II AGN lack the broad-line component.
 This is attributed to a viewing-angle effect, with the broad line region obscured by a dusty torus in Type II AGN \citep{Antonucci1993,Urry1995}.

 Due to their persistent variable emission, AGN have historically been treated as contaminants during searches for transient objects.
 However, with the rise of wide-field sky surveys and automated source detection, we have been able to uncover the more unusual behaviour of nuclear emitters.
 For example, some AGN have been seen to transition from Type I and Type II, or vice versa, between epochs.
 These are known as changing-look or changing-state AGN and such objects challenge the paradigm that the difference between the types is purely viewing angle.
 Though we have observations dating back to the 1970s \citep{Khachikian1971,Antonucci1983}, they have been detected more frequently in the last decade \citep{LaMassa2014,Runnoe2016,Lawrence2016,MacLeod2019,Ricci2022}.